WiseLibs/better-sqlite3/docs/api.md

 If execution of the PRAGMA fails, an `Error` is thrown.

 It's better to use this method instead of normal [prepared statements](#preparestring---statement) when executing PRAGMA, because this method normalizes some odd behavior that may otherwise be experienced.
-The documentation on SQLite3 PRAGMA can be found [here](https://www.sqlite.org/pragma.html).
+The documentation on SQLite PRAGMA can be found [here](https://www.sqlite.org/pragma.html).

 ### .backup(*destination*, [*options*]) -> *promise*

 Initiates a [backup](https://www.sqlite.org/backup.html) of the database, returning a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) for when the backup is complete.
 If the backup fails, the promise will be rejected with an `Error`.
 You can optionally backup an attached database instead by setting the `attached` option to the name of the desired attached database.
-A backup file is just a regular SQLite3 database file.
-It can be opened by [`new Database()`](#new-databasepath-options) just like any SQLite3 database.
+A backup file is just a regular SQLite database file.
+It can be opened by [`new Database()`](#new-databasepath-options) just like any SQLite database.

 ```js
 db.backup(`backup-${Date.now()}.db`)